JoshuaWise/vapr/README.md

 });
 ```

 Normally, the status code is required.
-However, it's very common to return a body with a 200 status code and no custom message or headers, so there's special shorthand for that case:
+But when you're only returning a body with a 200 status code, there's a convenient shorthand.

 ```js
 app.get('/', (req) => {